alphagov/gds_metrics_dropwizard/README.md

     }
     ```

-2. Disable app security for the metrics path.
-If your application already has security (authentication) implemented, the metrics path defined in the variable `PROMETHEUS_METRICS_PATH` should be excluded because this path already has its own security. `Configuration.getInstance.getPrometheusMetricsPath()` can be used to recover the proper value.
+2. If your app requires full authentication, disable the basic authentication for the metrics path (by default, /metrics).
+The Dropwizard library enables HTTP basic authentication for the metrics path so Prometheus can scrape the metrics.

+To recover the original value, use:

+`Configuration.getInstance.getPrometheusMetricsPath()`

+Your metrics endpoint will now be available in your production environment.
+Citizens won’t see your metrics in production.

 ## Running on GOV.UK Platform as a Service (PaaS)